-We’re constantly using our senses and where those senses happen simultaneously, all of which are vying for our attention, it’s easy to become irritable or emotional, particularly when we have too many sensory processing issues to deal with.
-Sensory Processing Disorder co-exists alongside most or all of my senses and therefore it’s easy for those senses to become automatically heightened.
+With SPD we’re constantly using our senses and where those senses happen simultaneously, all of which are vying for our attention, it’s easy to feel irritable or emotional, particularly when we have too many sensory processing issues to deal with.
+SPD co-exists alongside most or all of my senses, therefore it’s easy for those senses to become automatically heightened.

 Any SPD issue will challenge an emotional response.
-For me it’s always a response of panic and irritation as my thoughts and senses begin to spiral out of control and issues begin to feel out of my depth.
-While spending many years failing to understand and grasp my issues, those around me tend to see no problem with my struggles.
+In my own case, it’s a response of irritation and panic as my thoughts and senses begin to spiral out of control and issues begin to feel out of my depth.
+Unless someone knows me well, it’s not easy for others to understand how I present.

-For those like me who carry the burden of SPD, we’re often seen as awkward and irrational, making a mountain out of a molehill on some of our issues, where in reality, we play hostage to issues that need addressing when they arise and can’t rest until those issues have been sorted out and mentally cleared.
+For those like myself with SPD, we’re seen as awkward and irrational, making a ‘mountain out of a molehill’ on some of our issues, when in reality we play hostage to issues that need addressing when they arise and can’t rest until those issues have been addressed and mentally cleared.

-Others have very little understanding of these facts, but still go on to form opinions.
-In the meantime I have to cover all angles just to get through the day and to avoid illness.
+Those who don’t have the condition have very little understanding of the disorder, but may still sometimes go on to form opinions.
+In the meantime, we must cover all angles just to get through the day and to avoid mental illness.
 It’s a balancing act, not always easily achieved.
-I have to plan ahead, everything has to be just right or illness sets in.
+I have to plan ahead, things have to be just right, or I struggle with anxiety.

-All the details pertaining to any issue I have highlighted by SPD must be ironed out and cleared when they arise, so that I begin to feel comfortable again, without the need for panic.
+All the details relating to any issue I have, highlighted by SPD, must be cleared up when they arise, so that I can begin to feel comfortable again, to avoid feeling panicked.